fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/v1.0/New-AzureRmWebAppSSLBinding.md

 PS C:\>New-AzureRmWebAppSSLBinding -ResourceGroupName "ContosoResourceGroup" -WebAppName "ContosoWebApp" -Thumbprint "E3A38EBA60CAA1C162785A2E1C44A15AD450199C3" -Name "www.contoso.com" -CertificatePassword "p@ssw0rd"
 ```

-This command binds an existing azure_2 certificate (a certificate with the Thumbprint E3A38EBA60CAA1C162785A2E1C44A15AD450199C3) to the web app named ContosoWebApp.
+This command binds an existing Azure certificate (a certificate with the Thumbprint E3A38EBA60CAA1C162785A2E1C44A15AD450199C3) to the web app named ContosoWebApp.

 ### Example 2: Upload a certificate and bind it to a Web App
 ```